jruponen/spark_tutorials/README.md

-These instructions and some of the tutorial files needed are provided at: https://github.com/jruponen/spark_tutorials.
+These instructions and some files needed in the tutorials are provided at: https://github.com/jruponen/spark_tutorials.

 General Spark tutorials are found at: https://developer.ibm.com/clouddataservices/docs/spark/tutorials-and-samples/